jadzeidan/user-guides/bitbox02/Getting-started/getting-started.md

 # {{page.parent}}: {{page.title}}
 {: .no_toc }

-These are the steps we will take together to get you started:
+Here are the steps we will take you through to get you started: